gmzsebastian/redspec/README.md

 ## 0: Prepare Data

-This is the main file you will have to edit depending on what telescope you are using.
+This is the main file you will have to edit depending on what telescope you are using, some example files are in the `prepare_files` folder.
 You can start by making a folder with all the raw data, i.e. `raw_data`, then this script will take those files, read in the headers, generate a logfile for the night, and separate the targets into individual folders.
 You want to end up with a directory structure that looks like this:

 ```
 |-- raw_data